-Behavioral Responses-Marine

-mammal behavioral reactions to other

-pulsed sound sources are discussed

-above, and responses to the profiler are

-likely to be similar to those for other

-pulsed sources if received at the same

-levels.
-However, the pulsed signals from

-the profiler are considerably weaker

-than those from the echosounder.
+Behavioral Responses-Responses to the profiler are likely to be similar to the other pulsed sources discussed earlier if received at the same levels.
+However, the pulsed signals from the profiler are considerably weaker than those from the echosounder.

-Therefore, behavioral responses are not

-expected unless marine mammals are

-very close to the source.

 Hearing Impairment and Other Physical Effects-It is unlikely that the profiler produces pulse levels strong enough to cause hearing impairment or other physical injuries even in an animal that is (briefly) in a position near the source.
 The profiler operates simultaneously with other higher-power acoustic sources.
 Many marine mammals would move away in response to the approaching higher-power sources or the vessel itself before the mammals would be close enough for there to be any possibility of effects from the less intense sounds from the profiler.